 Each main game in the Doom series tries to one-up the original in different ways:

-Doom 2 ups the stakes from the first game, where the demonic invasion was at least limited to a couple remote UAC bases on Phobos and Deimos.
+Doom II ups the stakes from the first game, where the demonic invasion was at least limited to a couple remote UAC bases on Phobos and Deimos.
 By the second game, the demons have finally invaded Earth itself.
+The Play Station and Saturn ports (which actually consist of selected levels from the first and second games with a few new levels thrown in) go even further, using haunting dark ambient soundtracks, colorized sectors to give the levels a gloomy feel, and more intimidating sound effects for the monsters.

-Doom 3 is definitely darker in the literal sense, but it also includes a storyline and several PDAs one can find to expand on how Hellish UAC became.
+Doom 3 is definitely darker in the literal sense, but it also includes a storyline and several PDAs one can find to expand on how Hellish things got for the UAC.
 It also introduces a lot more Survival Horror elements and contains jump scares, and makes combat a bit slower.

 DOOM (2016) is straight up Bloodier and Gorier, and introduces shades of Graying Morality with Argent Energy, which is harvested from Hell itself and obviously inviting disaster, but one character insists it's the only way to sustain an Earth that's exhausted every other possible energy resource.
 The soundtrack is also a hard barrage of metal mixed with industrial and dark synth.